 Funded by / Ownership

 The Canary is the sole website run by Canary Media Limited.
 Canary Media Limited is solely owned by its leadership team with no outside shareholders or investors.
-The Leadership Team comprises of our 3 Directors, 5 Editors and an Advertising Manager.
+The Leadership Team comprises of 3 Directors, 5 Editors, and an Advertising Manager.
 You can view the Companies House records here.
 They generate revenue through donations and advertising.

 Analysis / Bias

 In review, The Canary publishes political news with the use of strong loaded language in headlines such as this: Media elites say Venezuela proves socialism doesn’t work.
 But their argument falls flat on its face and this Theresa May’s latest Brexit plan is so ludicrous she might as well promise unicorns sh***ing glitter.
 While The Canary does not hide their left-wing bias they always source their information from credible media outlets such as Forbes, BBC, The Guardian, and Huffington Post.